A Journey Through Time Beneath St. Pierre Cathedral

 An Outstanding Archaeological Tour

 The centerpiece of the afternoon was the guided visit, conducted in English, of the underground archaeological museum beneath St. Pierre Cathedral.
-We were fortunate to be guided by Jean‑Quentin Haefliger, whose passion, clarity, and storytelling brought more than 2,000 years of Geneva’s history vividly to life.
+We were fortunate to be guided by Jean‑Quentin Haefliger, whose passion and storytelling brought more than 2,000 years of Geneva’s history vividly to life.

-Roman influence became apparent when Julius Caesar came to Geneva, recognizing its importance as a border town and securing the bridge that controlled access against tribes west of the Rhône.
+Roman influence became apparent when Julius Caesar came to Geneva.
+He quickly saw the strategic importance of Geneva as a border town and secured the bridge that controlled access against tribes west of the Rhône.

-The importance of the early church in Geneva was further underscored by the presence of relics, brought back from Rome by a bishop, which are clear markers of the city’s growing religious significance and its standing as an episcopal seat.
+The growing importance of Geneva’s early church is reflected in the arrival of sacred relics, brought back from Rome by a bishop.
+These prized objects signaled the city’s rising religious status and confirmed its role as an episcopal seat.

-Equally impressive were the mosaics found beneath the cathedral, discovered during infrastructure work by SIG and leading to an extensive archaeological campaign conducted over several decades, from the late 1980s through 2006.
+Equally impressive were the mosaics found beneath the cathedral.
 These finds form part of what is now recognized as one of Europe’s most important underground archaeological complexes.

 Sunshine and historic strolls after the tour